Getty Images/iStockphoto

 Fake news is not new, but the rate at which it can spread is.
 Many people have a hard time sorting real news from fake news on the internet, causing confusion.

-One example of how quickly disinformation can spread is the conflict in the Ukraine.
-As part of its war efforts, Russia deployed another powerful weapon -- disinformation.
-Russia built a digital barricade to prevent its citizens from accessing information, cutting them off from the rest of the world.
-Instead, Russian citizens must rely on the information their authorities permit.
+This isn't Russia's first use of social media to spread disinformation.
+Russia built a digital barricade to prevent its citizens from accessing information about its war efforts with Ukraine.
+Russian citizens must rely on the information their authorities permit because they are cut off from global information.
 The free and open internet does not exist in Russia.

 What is fake news?

-• Clickbait.
+- Clickbait.
 This uses exaggerated, questionable or misleading headlines, images or social media descriptions to generate web traffic.
-These stories are deliberately fabricated to attract readers.
+These stories are deliberately hyperbolic to attract readers.

-• Imposter content.
-This impersonates general news sites to contain made-up stories to deceive readers.
+- Imposter content.
+This content impersonates general news sites to deceive readers.

-• State-sponsored news.
-This operates under government control to create and spread disinformation to residents.
+- State-sponsored news.
+This operates under government control and potentially creates and spreads disinformation to residents.

 Fake news is harmful because it can create misunderstanding and confusion on important issues.
 Spreading false information can intensify social conflict and stir up controversy.
 These stories can also cause mistrust.